lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 1.
 Query the DP0.2 Object catalog
 ======================================

 1.1.
-Click on "DP0.2 Catalogs" tab on the top, ensure Table Collection is “dp02_dc2_catalogs” (left drop-down menu) and the Table is “dp02_dc2_catalogs.Object” (right drop-down menu).
+Click on "DP0.2 Catalogs" tab on the top, ensure Table Collection (Schema) is “dp02_dc2_catalogs” (left drop-down menu) and the Table is “dp02_dc2_catalogs.Object” (right drop-down menu).

 1.2.
 Under “Enter Constraints”, enter the coordinates “55.75, -32.27” for “Coordinates or Object Name”.
 Next to “Radius”, from the drop down menu choose “arcminutes” and then enter “15”.